 Who have been/are the mentors in your life who help you to discern God's voice?

 How do you know if the sense of call you feel is God or something else (like your own ego, or what someone else thinks you ought to do with your life, for instances)?

 Matthew 4:18-22, Mark 1:16-20, Luke 5:1-11, John 1:35-51

 All four gospels tell the story of Jesus' call to the first disciples.
 Three of the accounts are fairly similar.
 John's account looks at the event from a different perspective.
 Read all four accounts.
+You might also read, play or sing Hymn 173 in The New Century Hymnal ("Tu has venido a la orilla").
 Then, consider the following questions:

 How do those called by Jesus respond?

 What differences do you notice between the four accounts?

 What do you suppose Jesus meant when he told the fishermen that they would now be fishing for people?

 In order to follow Jesus, what might change in your professional or personal life?

 Have you ever felt like Peter in Luke's account where his response to Jesus is to ask him to "go away?"